 How to Reduce LLM Costs

-To reduce LLM costs without sacrificing quality, apply these five techniques in order of implementation complexity:
+To reduce LLM costs without sacrificing quality, apply these five techniques:

 - Model routing — Direct each query to the cheapest model capable of handling it.
 Saves 40–70% on high-volume pipelines.
-(Deep dive →)
+(Routing deep dive →)

 - Semantic caching — Reuse responses for semantically equivalent queries.
-Saves 20–40% on repetitive workloads with no additional API calls.
+Cuts API calls 40–70% on repetitive workloads with near-duplicate queries.
+(Semantic caching deep dive →)

 - Prompt compression — Remove redundant tokens from system prompts and user inputs before they reach the model.
 Achieves 2–20× compression with under 2% quality degradation.
-(Deep dive →)
+(Compression deep dive →)

 - Knowledge distillation — Train a compact model on your specific task distribution using a leading model as teacher.
 Highest ROI for stable, high-volume tasks.
 (LoRA fine-tuning deep dive →)